nhatduy1284t/developer-roadmap/content/roadmaps/101-backend/content/100-internet/100-how-does-the-internet-work.md

 # Internet

-The Internet is a global network of computers connected to each other which communicate through a standardized set of protocols.
+The Internet is a global network of computers connected to each other which communicate through a **standardized set of protocols**.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://www.vox.com/2014/6/16/18076282/the-internet'>The Internet Explained</BadgeLink>